 Surely you can now see why it would be a very big problem if Americans were low in magnesium.
 Oops, they are low!
 Two large prestigious studies (NHANES III and CSF II) showed that we take in only 70% of even the modest government-recommended amount.
 Our farm soils are depleted of magnesium and artificial fertilizers further reduce the amount that crops take up.
 That makes organic foods a better choice.33 Drinking water should be a source, but the water in some areas contains little and we make matters worse by using filters that remove minerals (not all do) and by drinking bottled water.

 The biggest problem is that we don’t eat enough of the foods like dark green leafy vegetables, beans, nuts seafood, figs, and apples that are rich in magnesium.
+(Read an article about magnesium foods.)
 And we eat too much of those from which the magnesium has been refined out (like white flour and sugary products).
 Worse yet, our bodies need additional magnesium just to process those refined foods.
 When whole grain wheat is turned into white flour or brown rice is made into white, approximately 80% of the magnesium is removed.
 To make what is laughably called “enriched” flour, a few nutrients are added back…but surprise, surprise magnesium is not one of them.
 Improper cooking methods leach out more magnesium into the cooking water.

 It may be no coincidence that the elderly, who suffer most from the conditions listed above, get the least magnesium—probably because they eat a smaller quantity of food, too often resort to convenient packaged foods, take magnesium-depleting drugs and have reduced efficiency of intestinal absorption.
 By the way, Candida yeast also removes magnesium.